FoxUSA/OpenNote/README.md

 User Wish List
 --------------
-List of things users are wishing for that havent made it into the pipeline.
+List of things users are wishing for that have not made it into the pipeline.
-Please do not resubmit issues for these features.
+Please do not re-submit issues for these features.
 Instead, how about a donation with the feature in the comment?

 - Out of box PostgreSQL support.
 PDO connector support PostgreSQL.